jonrandy/turboprop/README.md

 # Turboprop

-Turboprop provides functionality to modify JavaScript arrays so that they can be used as property accessors (both for getting values, and setting values).
-It also lets you define the methods by which the target object's properties are *get* and *set* using the array.
+Turboprop provides functionality to modify JavaScript arrays so that they can be used as property accessors (both for getting, and setting values).
+It also lets you define the methods by which the target object's properties are *get* and *set* using the accessor array.

 That probably seems a lot like gibberish, so the best way to explain is with some sample code:
 ```js